 During an operation where Botox is applied, the specialist on-site will inject it on the frown lines beneath both eyes.
 This area is known as the glabellar lines.
-Other locations surrounding the eyes may indicate injections of the substance into the forehead, and commonly at the crow’s feet, the outer-sides of both eyes.
+Other locations surrounding the eyes may indicate injections of the substance into the forehead, and commonly at the crow’s feet, the outer sides of both eyes.

 Applications of Botox

-Apart from its primary designated function to fix eye muscle disorders, the formula of Botox can also be applied with other muscle groups.
+Apart from its primary designated function to fix eye muscle disorders, the formula of Botox can also be applied to other muscle groups.
 The Federal Drug Administration has already tested the healing potential of the botulinum toxin with its clinical trials and has approved it for various uses.
-The formula of Botox injections are carefully prepared for any miscalculation with its mixing, or an overdose of the substance can cause the onset of severe and fatal diseases.
+The formula of Botox injections is carefully prepared for any miscalculation with its mixing, or an overdose of the substance can cause the onset of severe and fatal diseases.

-Botox is intended initially for eye disorders but was further developed to treat other health conditions.
+Botox was intended initially for eye disorders but was further developed to treat other health conditions.
 A syringe amount shot of botox measured in units is gradually delivered into the system of a patient.
 These injections could assist them in curing diseases such as: